Preorientations of the derived motivic multiplicative group: Proof of Theorems and

 \begin{proposition} (i) The category $Sp$ has a simplicial model structure with the same fibrations as the ones in \cite[Theorem 2.3]{BF} and weak equivalences the $\pi_n$-isomorphisms for $n \geq 0$.

-(ii) The category $E_{\infty}-alg(\S Sets)$ has a simplicial model structure with the same fibrations as above, that is fibrations on underlying simplicial sets, and a map being a weak equivalence if it is one after restricting to the invertible components. \end{proposition} \proof We apply the dual of Bousfield's theorem \cite[Theorems 9.3 and 9.7]{Bou} to the Postnikov truncation $Q=\tau_{\geq 0}$ on $Sp$ resp. to $Q=(-)^{\times}=$ unital components on $E_{\infty}-alg(\S Sets)$ and the in both cases obvious transformation $\alpha$.
+(ii) The category $E_{\infty}-alg(\S Sets)$ has a simplicial model structure with the same fibrations as above, that is fibrations on underlying simplicial sets, and a map being a weak equivalence if it is one after restricting to the invertible components. \end{proposition} \proof We apply the dual of Bousfield's theorem \cite[Theorems 9.3 and 9.7]{Bou} to the Postnikov truncation $Q=\tau_{\geq 0}$ on $Sp$ resp. to $Q=(-)^{\times}=$ unital components on $E_{\infty}-alg(\S Sets)$ and the corresponding transformations $\alpha$.
+For (ii) the construction of $Q$ and $\alpha$ is obvious, and for (i) the reader may e.g. consult \cite[section III.5]{Sc}.
 The category $Sp$ is proper by \cite[Theorem 2.3]{BF}, and the properties (A1) and (A2) of \cite[9.2]{Bou} are obviously satisfied.
-The dual of axiom (A3) follows as the hypothesis of loc. cit. yield a homotopy pushout square square and hence a long exact sequence of homotopy groups.
-The category $E_{\infty}-alg(\S Sets)$ is right proper because the forgetful functor to the proper model category $\S Sets$ preserves limits, fibrations and weak equivalences.
+The dual of axiom (A3) follows as the hypothesis of loc. cit. yield a homotopy pushout square and hence isomorphisms $0=Qcone(h) \stackrel{\simeq} Qcone(k)$ as required.
+This finishes part (i).
+For part (ii), the category $E_{\infty}-alg(\S Sets)$ is right proper because the forgetful functor to the proper model category $\S Sets$ preserves limits, fibrations and weak equivalences.
 Showing that it is also left proper is a bit more subtle, see \cite[Theorem 4]{Sp} (or \cite[Theorem 12.4.B]{Fr}).
 The definition of left proper in loc. cit. coincides with the usual definition as all objects in $\S Sets$ are cofibrant.
 In order to apply the theorem of loc. cit. concerning left properness, we need to now that the operad in question is cofibrant for the model structure of loc. cit., which is created by the one of symmetric sequences.
 That one is equipped with the product model structure of equivariant simplicial sets which in turn is created by the one of $\S Sets$ forgetting the group action.
 This implies that the Barratt-Eccles-operad $\W$ is $\Sigma$-cofibrant, which by definition means that its underlying symmetric sequence is cofibrant, as all $\Sigma_n$ act freely.
 Now we choose a cofibrant replacement $\W_{cof}$ of $\W$ (which itself is not cofibrant as Fresse kindly explained to me), which then in particular is also $\Sigma$-cofibrant (see e. g. \cite[Proposition 4.3]{BM1}).
 Finally, the model categories $\W-alg$ and $\W_{cof}-alg$ are Quillen equivalent by \cite[Theorem 12.5.A]{Fr}, so we do not distinguish between them in our notations in the sequel.
-The conditions (A1), (A2) and (A3) of \cite{Bou} are again easy to check.
+The dual statements of the conditions (A1), (A2) and (A3) of \cite{Bou} are again easy to check.